 - Fairtrade Wales – 029 2082 1056; firstname.lastname@example.org

-- Cardiff University – there are no University staff based onsite at the Temple of Peace.
-Queries relating to the University’s management of the building should be directed to the Estates Department.
+- Cardiff University – no University staff are based onsite at the Temple of Peace.
+Queries relating to the University’s management of the building and maintenance of the grounds should be directed to the Estates Department.